Top Banner - Support for Ukrainian Refugees through Media

 Media Capacity Development

-Workshops and mentoring sessions on solutions journalism and ethical and conflict-sensitive reporting were held to strengthen the editorial practices of host-country media in covering refugees and related issues.
+Workshops on solutions journalism and ethical and conflict-sensitive reporting as well as monthly mentoring sessions from international and local experts were held to strengthen the editorial capacity and practices of host-country media in covering refugees and related issues.

 Stakeholder Inclusion

-Government institutions and the UN multi-partner, multi-sector response actors were included in project events and activities, promoting a greater diversity of sources for refugee-related media coverage.
+Government institutions and the UN multi-partner, multi-sector response actors were included in project events and activities, bringing together journalists, humanitarian agencies, and representatives from the Embassies of Japan.
+This inclusive approach promoted a greater diversity of sources for refugee-related media coverage while fostering collaboration, facilitating expertise-sharing and strengthening partnerships.

 Refugees